cygnius/nick-fury/stories/therapy.md

     *   Create a new sessions (to which any client can apply).
 Each session with –
         *   Private notes, visible only to the therapist
         *   Shared notes with the client.
 For any assignments.
-    *   View list of clients who have requested/taken a session with them or messages them and perform the following actions:
+    *   View list of clients who have requested/taken a session with them or messages them or related to their account (in any way - mapping/journal access) and perform the following actions:
         *   Request a new client to be mapped for therapy.
 By default, journal access is off.
         *   Request a new client for journal access.
         *   Send a message to a client and view the history of exchanges.